 Then when it comes to professional private drivers, or chauffers’s the company is almost always liable.
 However, it really depends on the company’s policy and again, the situation.
 For example, if the driver was under the influence, then the company would likely not cover the crash.
 The example of extreme recklessness of the driver voids their coverage.

 When Is It Time To Contact An Atlanta Car Crash Attorney?

 Anytime someone who is not the driver of the vehicle is part of a crash.
 You should get an attorney.
 It’s possible that if it’s an adult, they’ll give you their personal policy information which doesn’t cover the vehicle they were driving.
 Or, they not have had permission to operate that vehicle.

 A lawyer will go through the specifics of the case and pinpoint who should have liability as it applies to the involved insurance company’s policies.
 They will also go through employment conditions for professional drivers to try to find out if the driver or company is responsible.

 There are extremely rare cases as well.
 A car owner may have previously excluded a member of their household from their policy.
 One example is if the vehicle owner knows that a household member drinks and drives, they may expressly have told their insurance company that they never give that person permission to use their car.

 Any Atlanta car crash attorney should provide some guidance on who is at fault and who is liable.
 However, you need an Atlanta attorney with experience handling these cases to fight for you.
 Contacting an attorney for car crash injuries is your first step towards recovery.
 Compensation is something that many people believe is an easy process.
 That’s often not the case.

-Contact The Weinstein Firm and get immediate help with your claim.
+Contact our highly-recommended Georgia injury firm and get immediate help with your claim.
 We can give insight into how to handle insurance companies, other drivers, and dealing with minors.
 Reach out to The Weinstein Firm now to schedule a consultation.